Dropped (TV series): Helicopter crash

-At around 5.00 p.m. local time on 9 March 2015, and shortly after taking off near the town of Villa Castelli, two helicopters carrying some of the contestants and members of the film crew were involved in a mid-air collision and subsequent crash, which resulted in the deaths of all 10 people aboard both aircraft, including contestants, film crew and pilots.
-On 10 March, the French Presidential Office confirmed the names of the deceased, which included three of the contestants, who were named as yachtswoman Florence Arthaud, Olympic swimmer Camille Muffat and Olympic boxer Alexis Vastine.
-The two helicopter pilots and five members of the film crew were confirmed as the other fatalities.
+At around 5.00 p.m. local time on 9 March 2015, shortly after taking off near the town of Villa Castelli, two helicopters carrying some of the contestants and film crew were involved in a mid-air collision and subsequent crash, leaving ten people dead with no survivors.
+Within 24 hours, the French Presidential Office had confirmed and published the names of the deceased, which included Arthaud, Muffat, Vastine, the two helicopter pilots, and five members of the film crew.

 In the wake of the incident, TF1 halted filming on the series, and announced that the show had been postponed.
 The series had been scheduled to air as part of the channel's summer 2015 lineup, but speaking subsequently to TF1, the CEO of Adventure Line Productions, Franck Firmin-Guion, said that footage of the show would "not see the light of day" following the incident.
 ALP's website also removed the show from its list of productions.